 The Division of Nephrology is actively engaged in research programs which are intended to find ways to prevent or cure both acute and chronic kidney diseases.
 Some of the research projects currently in progress include:

-Inflammatory cytokines in acute kidney injury (Reeves, Ramesh).
-Acute kidney injury (AKI) occurs in about 5% of patients admitted to hospitals.
+The role of inflammation in acute kidney injury (Reeves, Gao).
+Acute kidney injury occurs in about 5% of patients admitted to hospitals.
 Many of these individuals die or suffer permanent kidney damage.
-Investigators here have made the discovery that certain molecules (cytokines) produced by the immune system play an important role in causing AKI.
-Efforts are underway to learn how these molecules damage the kidney and to develop treatments which interfere with the actions of these molecules.
+Investigators here have made the discovery that certain molecules (cytokines) produced by the immune system play an important role in causing acute renal failure.
+They have also discovered that certain immune cells within the kidney may reduce inflammation and kidney injury.
+Efforts are underway to learn how these cells, and the molecules they produce, affect kidney cells in response to toxic medications or ischemia.

 Geographic disparities in kidney disease management (Ghahramani).
 Little is known concerning the impact of geography on the incidence and/or treatment of kidney disease.
 Using survey methods, meta-analysis and database analysis, Dr. Ghahramani performs observational studies in the following general areas: Geographic aspects of renal disease; Rural/urban disparities in kidney transplantation; The impact of perceptions of physicians and patients on quality of healthcare.

 The treatment of anemia in kidney disease (Verma).
 Anemia is a common complication of kidney disease.
 In addition to causing generalized fatigue among patients, anemia may accelerate heart disease and require blood transfusions, which carries a small risk of transmitting certain diseases.
 For the past two decades, dialysis patients have benefited from treatment with erythropoietin to correct their anemia.
 Researchers in the Division of Nephrology are involved in studies to test new derivatives of erythropoietin in conjunction with iron in order to develop optimal treatment regimens for patients with anemia.